ngnos/ngnos-1x/CONTRIBUTING.md

 * Keep track of the progress (what we have already done in this branch and what  we still need to do).
 * Prepare automatic release notes for upcoming releases
-* Help future maintainers of VyOS (it could be you!) to find out why certain things have been changed in the codebase or why certain features have been added
+* Help future maintainers of ngNOS (it could be you!) to find out why certain things have been changed in the codebase or why certain features have been added